manaswitha95/manaswitha95.github.io/README.md

 # manaswitha95.github.io

-introduction to web dev assignment-1
+This is a basic web page created using html,css and javascript <br/>

-This is a basic web page created using the power of html,css and javascript You can see the working site at https://manaswitha95.github.io/
+You can see the working site at https://manaswitha95.github.io/